open-telemetry/opentelemetry-dotnet/docs/trace/getting-started-aspnetcore/README.md

-The program uses the [OpenTelemetry.Instrumentation.AspNetCore](../../../src/OpenTelemetry.Instrumentation.AspNetCore/README.md) project to automatically create traces for incoming ASP.NET Core requests and uses the [OpenTelemetry.Exporter.Console](../../../src/OpenTelemetry.Exporter.Console/README.md) project to write traces to the console.
+The program uses the [OpenTelemetry.Instrumentation.AspNetCore](../../../src/OpenTelemetry.Instrumentation.AspNetCore/README.md) package to automatically create traces for incoming ASP.NET Core requests and uses the [OpenTelemetry.Exporter.Console](../../../src/OpenTelemetry.Exporter.Console/README.md) package to write traces to the console.
 This is done by configuring an OpenTelemetry [TracerProvider](../customizing-the-sdk/README.MD#tracerprovider) using extension methods and setting it to auto-start when the host is started: